andreewD/Natas_solutions/natas3.md

 No more information leaks!!
 Not even Google will find it this time...

-This frase is a reference to : robots.txt
+This phrase is a reference to : robots.txt

 Then go to :